Murder of Ching Bee Ing: Aftermath

 Eleven years after Teo was executed, in May 2007, her older brother Teo Cheow Kim was found guilty of trafficking 30.37g of diamorphine and sentenced to death; the trial judge of her brother's case was Choo Han Teck, who was coincidentally the same judge that sent Teo to the gallows for murdering Ching Bee Ing.
 One of Teo's cousins Lim Ah Tee (younger brother of notorious gunman Lim Ban Lim) was also charged in the same drug case as Teo's brother before he received a discharge not amounting to an acquittal.
 Teo's brother was since executed after losing his appeal in November 2007.

 As a result of her brother's conviction for drug trafficking, Teo Kim Hong's case was recalled and it was regarded as one of the high-profile cases of women receiving the death penalty in Singapore during the last decade.

+In March 2026, 30 years after the execution of Teo, Justice Choo Han Teck, the former judge of Teo's case who retired a month before, accepted an interview and spoke about his career as a judge.
+Justice Choo revealed that when he sentenced Teo's brother Cheow Kim to death, he remembered hearing Cheow Kim angrily swearing at him and condemning him for sentencing Teo Kim Hong to death back in 1996.
+He also recalled that Cheow Kim's three sons (Teo's nephews) were allegedly gang members and he was informed by his court security team that based on information gathered through prison intelligence, Teo's nephews wanted to harm him and the prosecutor in charge of their father's case, and for the following two months, Justice Choo was accompanied by an armed security detail of two to three men who were assigned to guard him round the clock.